Skip to content

 There should be no expectation that a single input always results in a single output.
 A single input can produce multiple outputs, and multiple inputs can provide a single output.
 It's also possible that no output is produced if the input(s) should be ignored based on the particular context.

-GremlinEx is far more event driven and threaded, has networking and support for non-joystick devices, and has many actions, functions and options that do not exist in the original because they evolved differently.
+GremlinEx is now heavily event driven, uses multi-threading, has networking and support for non-joystick devices, and has many actions, functions and options that do not exist in the original because they evolved differently.
+Available containers are listed here and available mapping actions are found here.

 While most Joystick Gremlin profiles should load as-is, some may not depending on the version of the profile and features used, especially if the features were deprecated in GremlinEx and replaced.
 This said, simpler profiles should work "as-is".
 A lot of care was applied to ensuring older profiles can load "as is" with the necessary conversions happening automatically - however this only goes so far.